 Though prices are fixed once a quote is accepted, sometimes the unexpected can occur.
 For example, you may discover an existing problem the customer wasn’t aware of that will require further work.
 Ensure you discuss this in detail with your customer.
 Should they agree to the extra work, provide an updated quote covering the changes.

-Things change, prices fluctuate, and if you’re bound to honour the cost of a quote, but material prices increase, you’re the one who’s going to have to swallow the cost.
-To avoid that, provide customers with a date on which the quote becomes invalid.
+Things change, prices fluctuate, and if you’re bound to honour the cost of a quote but material prices increase, you will have to swallow the cost.
+To avoid that, provide customers with a date when the quote becomes invalid.
 Plus, they’re more likely to move quickly and accept the quote once they see it has an expiration date.

 Be accurate but brief.
 Include an overview of what you have agreed and what the customer needs to know without including irrelevant and excessive details.

-Bear in mind that, unfortunately, if a customer thinks they can get work done cheaper by someone else, they may well take your quote elsewhere.
+URemembeRememberately, if a customer thinks they can get work done cheaper by someone else, they may take your quote elsewhere.
 If you provide too much detail, it can backfire.
-Someone else may offer to do the same work but for a lower cost.
+Someone else may offer to do the same work for a lower cost.

 What Should You Include In A Quote?